tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 that provide their own unpacking implementation.
 It returns an `unpack_result`.

+In telecon review, some concerns were voiced about the name `uc::unpack_iterator_and_sentinel`.
+Some people felt that the name should include some mention of "UTF" or "transcoding" or "Unicode".
+I think that it's fine as-is, since it's in namesapce `std::uc`, but a poll on renaming might be in order.
+I suggest `uc::unpack_utf_iterator_and_sentinel` as a possible alternative.

 ### Why input iterators are not unpackable

 Input iterators are messed up.
 They barely resemble the other iterators.
 For